SeanCullen11/crop_differences_demo/README.md

 https://drive.google.com/file/d/15Ivv2Hdhk_74feMjDyNGZq72tNlGG4jK/view?usp=sharing

 ## Click Crop
-* This is not executable without a IDE (currently)
+* This is only executable with an instance of Python 3 installed on your local computer
+1. In the command line interface (PowerShell on Windows, Terminal on a Mac), change your working directory to crop_differences_demo using 'cd (file path to your crop_difference folder)
+   * example: 'cd C:\Users\Sean\PycharmProjects\crop_differences'
+2. Type `pip -r requirements.txt` and wait for packages to install
-1. Go to the terminal under the crop difference folder and type in `python click_crop.py sampleimage.jpg` and hit enter
+3. Next type in `python click_crop.py sampleimage.jpg` and hit enter
-1. A box will pop up with the sample image displayed
+4. A box will pop up with the sample image displayed
-1. Find the leaf in the upper left hand corner
+5. Find the leaf in the upper left hand corner
-1. Click first in the upper left hand corner of that leaf, then in the lower right hand corner capturing the entire leaf
+6. Click first in the upper left hand corner of that leaf, then in the lower right hand corner capturing the entire leaf
-1. Close the image
+7. Close the image
-1. The leaf has been cropped and saved, look in the project folder for the new image.
+8. The leaf has been cropped and saved, look in the project folder for the new image.
 Should be saved as crop_differences_sampeimage_1
 - 4-5 seconds a leaf

 Click Crop Example: